mikeorr/Unipath/README.txt

     to bring it back?

 2006-01
-    Modified by Björn Lindqvist <bjourne@gmail.com> for PEP 355.
+    Modified by Bjï¿½rn Lindqvist <bjourne@gmail.com> for PEP 355.
     Replace .joinpath() with a multi-argument constructor.

     - overview:  http://www.python.org/dev/peps/pep-0355/